Michaelangel007/you_have_to_win_the_game_world_map/README.md

 11. Tips for Reverse Engineering

-Here are some tips for successful reverse engineering
+Here are some tips for successful reverse engineering whether it be code or data:

-* Play with the software to get a feel for what it does and to come with ideas for how things could be implemented,
+* "Grok" the software -- Play with the software to get a feel for what it does and to come with ideas for how things _could_ be implemented,
-* Don't be married to your assumption of how the data "must" be laid out,
+* Don't be married to your assumption(s) of how the data "must" be laid out,
-* Think outside the box,
+* Think outside the box -- try different approaches,
 * Be persistent,
+* Be patient,
 * Take breaks,
-* Keep practicing, the more you do the quicker you notice patterns of data layout.
+* Keep practicing -- the more you do the quicker you notice patterns of data layout.

+Good luck!